antirez/linenoise/README.markdown

 The result is a pollution of binaries without line editing support.

 So I spent more or less two hours doing a reality check resulting in this little library: is it *really* needed for a line editing library to be 20k lines of code?
-Apparently not, it is possibe to get a very small, zero configuration, trivial to embed library, that solves the problem.
+Apparently not, it is possible to get a very small, zero configuration, trivial to embed library, that solves the problem.
 Smaller programs will just include this, supporting line editing out of the box.
 Larger programs may use this little library or just checking with configure if readline/libedit is available and resorting to Linenoise if not.

 ## Terminals, in 2010.